 Earvin "Magic" Johnson Jr. is one of the greatest players in NBA history.
 Among the pantheon of basketball legends, Johnson deserves credit for reigniting excitement in the NBA alongside career rival Larry Bird.
 His size and unique skill set redefined the point guard position.

-Magic’s talent extends beyond the court into business.
+Magic's talent extends beyond ESPN highlights and into business.
 From movie theaters and Starbucks to sports franchises and 24-hour Fitness clubs, Johnson has been involved in several successful business ventures in his post-basketball career.

 College and NBA Career